 There is a line between attention-seeking behavior and craving normal attention.
 Attention makes us feel understood, loved, and acknowledged by others.
 However, attention-seeking behaviors put others in uncomfortable situations because they may feel obligated to give attention rather than wanting to offer genuine attention without being provoked.

-Attention-seeking behavior in adults and children may look like:2,3
+Attention-seeking behavior in adults may look like:2,3

 - Causing panic in a meeting or even at the grocery store